DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- Tested whether GitHub Markdown can support `style="background-color:white;"` or similar html/MD to make layer images work with dark browser themes.
 		- Unfortunately, the result was negative.
 I found no solutions online; only plenty of complaints about this shortcoming of GF Markdown.
 	- Tweaked the dialog GUI and several settings' names for the HIG, to hopefully be a little more descriptive.
+	- A `runAppDir` hotkey that opens or focuses on the main EPKL folder.
+Ctrl+Shift+9 was available.